| Pfc. Homer Rea Dutt

 discharge were given.
 It was while he was a POW at

-On the ship with Homer were other members of his battalion.
-The POWs were packed into the ship's number two hold.
+When the remaining POWs arrived, the POWs were boarded onto the Arisan Maru and packed into the ship's number two hold.
 Along the sides of the hold were shelves that served as bunks.
-These bunks were so close together that a man could not lift himself up while lying down.
-Those standing had no room to lie down.
+These bunks were so close together that a man could not lift himself up while lying down, while those standing had no room to lie down.
 The latrines for the prisoners were eight five gallon cans.
 Since the POWs were packed into the hold so tightly, many of the POWs could not get near the cans.
-The floor of the hold was covered with human waste.
+The floor of the hold was soon covered with human waste.

 According to the survivors of the Arisan Maru, on Tuesday, October 24, 1944, about 5:00 pm, POWs were on deck preparing the meal for those in the ship's two holds.
-The ship was off the coast of China, in the Bashi Channel, in the South China Sea.
+The ship was off the coast of China, in the Bashi Channel, of the South China Sea.
 Suddenly, sirens and other alarms were heard.
 The men inside the holds knew this meant that American submarines had been spotted.
 They began to chant, "Sink us Navy".

 As the Japanese abandoned ship, they cut the rope ladders into the ship's two holds.
 Some of the POWs in the second hold were able to climb out and reattached the ladders.
 They also dropped ropes down to the POWs in both holds.
 Most of the POWs had survived the explosion and climbed onto the ship's deck.

 At first, few POWs attempted to escape the ship even as the ship got lower in the water.
 A group of 35 POWs swam to a nearby Japanese ship, but when the Japanese realized they were POWs, they were pushed them away, or underwater with poles, and hit with clubs.
 The Japanese destroyers in the convoy deliberately pulled away from the POWs as they attempted to reach them.